Last Updated on: 1st November 2023, 05:00 pm

-Sunken eyes are a more advanced sign, suggesting that your parrot is already 6% dehydrated.
-Other warning signs are tenting eyelids and a basilic wing vein that’s slow to refill blood after pressing.
+Sunken eyes are a more advanced sign, suggesting that a parrot is 6% dehydrated.
+Other warning signs are tenting eyelids and a basilic wing vein that’s slow to refill with blood after pressing.

 What Is Dehydration in Parrots?

 If a parrot loses more fluid than it takes in, it’ll become dehydrated.
 Dehydration is harmful because it makes parrots weak and lethargic.

 If dehydration continues, it can lead to kidney damage, renal failure, and death.

 How To Know if Your Parrot Is Dehydrated

 Monitoring a parrot’s fluid balance isn’t intuitive because birds aren’t like humans in this regard.

 Parrots drink little water because they derive fluid from fruits and vegetables.
 Also, according to RSPB, they don’t lose fluid through sweat, although they lose some fluid through respiration.

 Parrots don’t pee the same way as mammals, so the amount of urine they expel is hard to monitor.